alknopfler/trafgen/README.md

 ## Purpose

-- pkt_generate_template create all udp flow template, it needs access to src mac/dst mac, arp cache to generate right templates.
+- **pkt_generate_template** create all udp flow template, it needs access to src mac/dst mac, arp cache to generate right templates.
-- monitor_pps.sh - monitor script that will collect data from each pod, so we have viewed on TX / RX , interrupts , IRQ etc.
+- **monitor_pps** - monitor script that will collect data from each pod, so we have viewed on TX / RX , interrupts , IRQ etc.
-- monitor_queue_rate.sh - identify TX or RX queue load in balance.
+- **monitor_queue_rate** - identify TX or RX queue load in balance.
-- monitor_txrx_int.sh - identify TX / RX interrupts load and separation and balance.
+- **monitor_txrx_int** - identify TX / RX interrupts load and separation and balance.

 ### Initial setup